Views

 user_attribute: 'products'

-required_access_grants: This is a list of access grant names that are required to access this view.
-The grant names are always an OR condition.
-For example, if you listed human_resources and executive under this parameter, users who qualified for human_resources, executive or both would all be able to access data in this view.
-Note, these access grants will always be applied for this view in any join sequence.
+`required_access_grants`: This is a list of [access grant](/data-modeling/access_grants.md#access-grants) names that are required to access this view.
+If you list multiple grants, they must all pass for the user to access this view.
+A missing user attribute on a grant is non-blocking for that grant, because the grant is not triggered.
+Note, these access grants will *always* be applied for this view in any join sequence.

 Joins are defined in [topics](/legacy/topic.md).